The Consulting Rooms

 Please complete both the GP registration and patient questionnaire forms which can be downloaded from the links at the bottom of this page.
 Please either hand completed forms into the practice, post or email to [email protected]

-The receptionist will offer you a new patient appointment.
+The practice will contact you on receiving the registration form and advise of any appointments that are necessary.
 Acceptance on to the list is as at the discretion of the Doctor.
 We will ask you for proof of identity.

 Patients are advised to the read the NHS counter fraud declaration before signing the registration form.